-You said: This novel’s main character, Holden, is coping with tragic loss, as all of us do in our lives.
-As he wanders aimlessly around the city, he struggles to plan his next life move, but finds happiness in small joys, such as his strong bond with his sister.
+You said: This novel’s main character, Holden, is coping with a tragic loss, as all of us do in our lives.
+As he wanders aimlessly around the city, he struggles to plan his next life move but finds happiness in small joys, such as his strong bond with his sister.

 Alma E, Twitter

 42. by Lewis Carroll (1865) Alice’s Adventures in Wonderland

 We said: Alice is a no-nonsense, quick-witted and daring – we could all learn a lesson or two from the resourceful young girl in Lewis Carroll’s tale packed with a troupe of unforgettable characters.
 A dizzying story full of riddles, puns and wordplay, at over 150 years old it features a heroine way ahead of her time.

 You said: We should all get lost down a rabbit hole every once in a while and come out believing in six impossible things before breakfast #whyisaravenlikeawritingdesk

 43. by George Eliot (1860) The Mill on the Floss